swarupsahu/GWU_Bootcamp_Test/README.md

 # GWU-ARL-FIN-PT-09-2020-U-C
 FinTech Bootcamp class repository.
-Your homework files and class activites will be stored here.
+Your homework files and class activites are stored here.